b-lukaszuk/RJ_BS_eng/contents/comparisons_categ_data.md

 `Htests.FisherExactTest(a::Integer, b::Integer, c::Integer, d::Integer)`.

 > **_Note:_** Just like `Real` type from @sec:julia_language_functions also
-> `Integer` is a composed type.
+> `Integer` is a supertype.
 It encompasses, e.g. `Int` and `BigInt` we met
 > in @sec:julia_language_exercise5_solution.

-Still, we can obtain the necessary results very simply, by
+Still, we can obtain the necessary results very simply, by:

 ```jl
 s = """